Ibtisam-Mohammad/Emotion-Detection/README.md

 - start - start time
 - stop - stop time

-Similarly the video chunks are created by the preprocessor and given as input to the [yolo container](https://github.com/aamir09/FinalSubmissionAI5/tree/main/Yolov7).
+Similarly the video chunks are created by the preprocessor and uploaded to GCS bucket.
+The yolo container takes these chunks as input to the [yolo container](https://github.com/aamir09/FinalSubmissionAI5/tree/main/Yolov7).
 The results look something like this :</br>
 {</br>
   "50_60": {</br>